Numerical-Analysis/course/README.md

 ## Contribute to the class and get help on github
 **You can always get help by emailing me, coming to my office hours, or making an appointment**
-- Feel free to add resources and thoughts that you think will benefit the whole class to [students.md](students.md), then request to merge to the master branch.
-If approved, extra credit will be assigned.
+- Feel free to add resources and thoughts that you think will benefit the whole class to [Wiki](https://github.com/Numerical-Analysis/course/wiki).
+I will give extra credit reasonable/good contributions.
 - Create an [issue](https://github.com/Numerical-Analysis/course/issues) if you find a typo/mistake on my answer key or my notes.
 Once confirmed, I will update my files and assign you extra credit (typos excluded, first come first serve).
 The extra credit will be recorded under [ExtraCredit.md](ExtraCredit.md).
 - If you want to ask project related questions, please create an issue under your own private repository of that project.
 Only you and I can see this issue.
 - If you want to ask course material/written homework related question, you can also create an [issue](https://github.com/Numerical-Analysis/course/issues), especially if you think this is a common question.